microsoft/Mastering-the-Marketplace/docs/container/Labs/prerequisites/index.md

 # Lab Prerequisites

-There are several must-have and some nice-to-have prerequisites for completing the labs in the Mastering COntainer offers course.
+There are several must-have and some nice-to-have prerequisites for completing the labs in the Mastering Container offers course.

 ## Accounts